coreruleset/modsecurity-crs-docker/README-containers.md

 ⚠️ We are limited to 25000 chars in the Docker Hub documentation.
 The full documentation is hosted on [GitHub](https://github.com/coreruleset/modsecurity-crs-docker/blob/master/README.md).

-## What is the Core Rule Set

-The Core Rule Set (CRS) is a set of generic attack detection rules for use with ModSecurity or compatible web application firewalls.

 ## Supported Tags

 ### Stable Tags